A NSW Government website

 The Aboriginal Land Rights Act 1983 provides that the New South Wales Aboriginal Land Council and local Aboriginal land councils have a legal right to make claim(s) to Crown land.

-Aboriginal land councils lodge claims with the registrar of the Aboriginal Land Rights Act 1983, who is responsible for maintaining a register of Aboriginal land claims.
+Aboriginal land councils lodge claims with the Registrar of the Aboriginal Land Rights Act 1983, who is responsible for maintaining a register of Aboriginal land claims.
 In turn, these claims are forwarded to the department for assessment and determination.

 When an Aboriginal land council lodges a claim, this creates an inchoate (unformed) interest in the land.
 Until the minister administering the Crown Lands Management Act 2016 determines the claim and this interest has been defined, the Crown Lands branch of the department is restricted in its ability to deal with the land or consent to an activity that alters the physical condition of the land.
 Where land is subject to an undetermined Aboriginal land claim, it cannot be sold until the claim is determined and cannot be leased or licensed, in most cases, without the consent of the claimant Aboriginal land council.